5 Natural & Non-Toxic Ways to Instantly Kill Ants

 1. Use lemon water to drive ants away

-Lemon water is another effective home remedy used to get rid of ants.
-Mix some lemon juice with water and spray the mixture at the area affected by the ant invasion.
-You may have to spray the area a few times a day to ensure the effectiveness of this particular natural method.
+Lemon water is another effective home remedy for getting rid of ants.
+Mix some lemon juice with water and spray the mixture around high-traffic ant areas.
+You have to spray the area consistently for this method to be effective.

 2. Use vinegar to block ant’s path

-Have some unused vinegar left in the kitchen?
+Have some vinegar left in the kitchen?
 Vinegar tends to work well for all sorts of pest problems.
-Fortunately, it is really effective for getting rid of ants.
-Like what you would do with the lemon juice, mix some vinegar with water and spray the resulting mixture around the ant’s trail.
+Mix some vinegar with water and spray the resulting mixture around the ant’s trail.
 The strong scent of the vinegar will repel the ants.
-Keep in mind, however, that you would also smell the vinegar so only use this particular method if you aren’t troubled by the smell.
+Keep in mind, however, that you may also smell the vinegar for a short period of time.

 3. Dish soap is harmful for ants

-Dish soaps and dish detergents are harmful to ants because a lot of the chemicals they contain can break down protective layers of the ant’s exoskeleton.
-This could eventually cause dehydration for the ants.
-With this method, you will mix some dish soap with water and spray the resulting solution at the entry points of the ant path.
+Dish soaps and detergents are harmful to ants because the chemical can break down protective layers of the ant’s exoskeleton.
+This could eventually cause the ants to dehyrate.
+Mix some dish soap with water and spray the solution at common ant entry points.

 4. Cayenne pepper for ant defense

 Ants hate cayenne pepper.
-Black pepper will work just as well too.
-There are a few ways you can use cayenne pepper to get rid of ants.
-First, sprinkle some pepper around the high-traffic ant area.
-You could even create a wall to stop the ants from accessing your household.
-An alternative solution is to mix some pepper with water and spray the resulting solution at the ants.
+Sprinkle some pepper around the high-traffic ant area.
+An alternative solution is to mix some pepper with water and spray it at the ants.
 The pepper won’t kill the ants but it could deter them from returning.

 Preventing Ant Infestations

 The best natural remedy to killing all types of ants would be to simply prevent them from coming in the first place.
-Like any pests, ants are attracted to certain things and behaviors.
-Stop engaging in the following activities to reduce the possibility of an ant infestation.
+Like any pests, ants like to be in areas that provide favorable conditions.
+Prevent ants by avoiding the following.

 Keep sugary food out of open space